 In 2017, I attended a freediving workshop in a swimming pool with some fellow bloggers.
 Azul Freediving provided the lesson held at the SCUBA Studio in San Juan.
 While the experience was fun, I couldn’t pursue the sport.
 I didn’t get a chance to practice in the open sea until this year.

 I searched Facebook for freediving courses and found DIVERSity by SeaReynang Pengki.
 It’s the page of Coach Pangke, who offers freediving and mermaid lessons in Anilao, Batangas.
-The positive feedback of her clients coaxed me to take classes from her.
+The positive feedback from her clients coaxed me to take classes from her.
 So, I sent them an inquiry, and as soon as I got the information, I immediately booked my weekend trip.

-Traveling and freediving expenses
+Traveling and Freediving Expenses

 5th February – I was up as early as 4:00 am to prepare for the trip.
 I took public transportation and traveled for four hours to get to Mabini, Batangas.
 The lesson was held at a newly established resort called Ocean Camp.
 The resort sits right in front of the beach with a rocky shoreline.
 It has several cottages, two facing the sea, and a shared room.